 UHF Repeater operation is used when long distance communication is required, unless specifically needed use of the repeater channels is to be avoided.
-Note that in Australia Channel 11 is the customary calling channel for establishing communication and Channel 40 is
+Note that in Australia Channel 11 is the customary calling channel protection.
+0 is the off position, no analoge or digital codes are enabled.